-As the weather changes into the spring season and pollen once again fills the air, allergy season will soon be in full swing across the United States.
+Allergy season will soon be in full swing across the United States as the weather changes into the spring season and pollen once again fills the air.
 According to the Asthma and Allergy Foundation of America (AAFA), allergies affect nearly 30 percent of adults and 40 percent of children; in total, over 50 million Americans.
 That amounts to countless hours of lost sleep tossing and turning and fighting sinus congestion.

 Whether you get a stuffy nose or feel the full effects of allergies and fatigue it brings, we’ve listed a few ways to help you sleep better when the seasons change.

 In order to understand how to sleep better during allergy season, we first must understand why we feel more tired and drained when the weather changes.
 On a basic level, allergies are an allergic reaction to something in the air.
 Allergic reactions kick the immune system into overdrive in an effort to try and rid the body of the irritant.
 All your energy is funneled to your immune response, leaving you with very little energy for anything else.